-In Fig. 6, the performance of the shared buffer type switch decreases when the switch is equipped with a larger buffer size.
+In Fig. 7, the performance of the shared buffer type switch decreases when the switch is equipped with a larger buffer size.
 This is because the queue length becomes long and the possibility of a void space appearing becomes high, as was described in Section 3.3.
-Figures 7 and 8 show the simulation results for the output buffer type switch and the shared buffer type switch, respectively, when the buffer size $B_T$ is fixed at 64.
-In Fig. 7, it can be observed that the packet loss probability is gradually increased by the higher traffic load.
-On the other hand, the performance of the shared buffer type switch suddenly deteriorates as shown in Fig. 8.
+Figures 8 and 9 show the simulation results for the output buffer type switch and the shared buffer type switch, respectively, when the buffer size B_T is fixed at 64.
+In Fig. 8, it can be observed that the packet loss probability is gradually increased by the higher traffic load.
+On the other hand, the performance of the shared buffer type switch suddenly deteriorates as shown in Fig. 9.
 This is because input packets are continuously dropped as the buffer queue length becomes long under the high traffic load condition.
 The shared buffer type has an advantage in that it requires a smaller buffer size, in the current case, for a number of FDL.
 However, the performance of the shared buffer type switch deteriorates much more than that of the output buffer type switch under high traffic conditions.
 In the next subsection, we will demonstrate how our void space reduction method improves the performance of the shared buffer type switch.

-Figure 5: Packet loss probability (output buffer type switch)
+Fig. 10 Data loss probability (output buffer type switch)

-Figure 6: Packet loss probability (shared buffer type switch)
+Fig. 11 Data loss probability (shared buffer type switch)

-We evaluate the packet scheduling algorithms from a viewpoint of data loss probability, although the figures cannot be shown here for lack of space.
+Figures 10 and 11 plot data loss probabilities for the output buffer type and the shared buffer type switch, respectively.
 Here, data loss probability is defined as the ratio of the total amount of dropped packets to the total amount of input packets.
-The simulation results show the same tendency as the previous set of figures for packet loss probability (Figs. 5 and 6), but algorithm A3 achieves the best result for data loss probability because it gives preference to long packets when assigning the wavelength, thus more data is carried.
+The set of two figures (Figs. 10 and 11) shows the same tendency as the previous set of figures for packet loss probability (Figs. 6 and 7), but algorithm A3 achieves the best result for data loss probability because it gives preference to long packets when assigning the wavelength, thus more data is carried.